By/ Last Modified On August 10, 2023

 They are my favorite chocolate morsel to bake with.
-If you don't have Enjoy Life Foods Semi-Sweet Mini Chips on hand you can also use Enjoy Life Foods Mega Chunks for coating these gluten-Free Cake Pops.
-Enjoy Life Foods has a store locater to help you find both.
+If you don't have Enjoy Life Foods Semi-Sweet Mini Chips on hand, you can also use Enjoy Life Foods Mega Chunks for coating these gluten-Free Cake Pops.

 - Make cake according to the directions, halving the recipe, or use my Gluten-Free Vegan Chocolate Cupcake Recipe, and bake the batter in a 9" pan for 30 minutes.